-- Faculty shall include the following procedures when constructing options for a question: - o Faculty are not to release any portion of "test banks" to students. - Taking questions directly from test banks, without editing meaning of question or altering the question in some form, is prohibited. - o Each option shall contain rationale for each question's options. - Each option shall be validated with a page number and paragraph number for student reference, when applicable. - All options shall be realistic, plausible. - All options shall contain only important words avoid unnecessary words. - One option choice is not included in another option choice. - Options shall be the same length. - When using a Select All that Apply, avoid making all options correct. - Do not use an option of "all of the above". - Words such as most, best, first, etc. shall be bolded. - Words "Select all that apply" shall be bolded.
+- Faculty shall include the following procedures when constructing options for a question: - Faculty are not to release any portion of "test banks" to students. - Taking questions directly from test banks, without editing meaning of question or altering the question in some form, is prohibited. - Each option shall contain rationale for each question's options. - Each option shall be validated with a page number and paragraph number for student reference, when applicable. - All options shall be realistic, plausible. - All options shall contain only important words avoid unnecessary words. - \circ $\,$ One option choice is not included in another option choice. - Options shall be the same length. - When using a Select All that Apply, one or more, including all options may be correct. - Do not use an option of "all of the above". - Words such as most, best, first, next, last, increase, decrease, essential, priority, immediate shall be bolded. - Words "Select all that apply" shall be bolded. - Pharmacology questions shall contain only generic names of drugs.